magulaiz/Drupal/composer/Template/RecommendedProject/README.md

 <img alt="Drupal Logo" src="https://www.drupal.org/files/Wordmark_blue_RGB.png" height="60px">

-# Recommended method to download Drupal, when starting a new project
+# Recommended method to download Drupal when starting a new project

 If you want to start a new Drupal project, this is the recommended starting point.